Skip to Main Content

 Stone, Sea, and the Aegean Light: Arriving at Amoh

 Rhodes carries more architectural weight than almost any other Greek island.
 Crusader fortifications, Ottoman minarets, and Hellenistic street plans layer over each other in ways that make the island a study in accumulated time.
-Against that backdrop, the Luxury Collection's positioning for Amoh is less about amenity lists and more about material honesty: a resort that is expected to feel of its place rather than imported into it.
-That expectation is written into the Luxury Collection brand's founding premise, which asks each property to function as a cultural ambassador for its destination rather than a generic international product.
+Against that backdrop, Amoh, a Luxury Collection Resort, Rhodes is a five-star hotel in Pefki, Greece, shaped to feel of its place rather than imported into it.
+That expectation is part of the Luxury Collection brand's premise, which asks each property to reflect its destination rather than a generic international product.

 Approaching any Luxury Collection property in the Greek islands, the first register is always light and material.
 The Aegean's particular brightness, which flattens shadows and bleaches stone to near-white, rewards architecture that works with local materials and avoids the kind of glossy surfaces that photograph well in grey climates but feel displaced here.
 Properties that do this well tend to read as settled into their sites; those that don't feel like they have been airlifted from somewhere colder.